Roger Glover

-Roger David Glover (born 30 November 1945) is a Welsh bassist, songwriter, and record producer.
-He is best known as a member of the hard rock bands Deep Purple and Rainbow.
+Roger David Glover (born 30 November 1945) is a Welsh musician, songwriter, and record producer.
+He is best known as a bass guitarist and member of the hard rock band Deep Purple and formerly Rainbow.
 As a member of Deep Purple, Glover was inducted into the Rock and Roll Hall of Fame in April 2016.

 Early career

-Born near Brecon, Wales, Glover moved with his family to the South Kensington area of London at the age of nine.
-Around that time his interests started to shift towards rock music, and by the time he was thirteen Glover began playing guitar.
+Glover was born near Brecon, Wales, and moved with his family to the South Kensington area of London at the age of nine.
+Around that time, his interests started to shift towards rock music, and by the time he was thirteen, he began playing guitar.

 He later moved to the North London district of Pinner, and while at Harrow County School for Boys he formed his first band, Madisons, with a group of friends; in time this merged with a rival band to become Episode Six, a band which later featured Glover's future Deep Purple bandmate, vocalist Ian Gillan.
 The two left Episode Six in 1969 to join Deep Purple.